riccardosarro/ctf-writeups/2024/openecsc/lifequiz/WRITEUP.md

 ```
     image operator x0,y0 w,h filename
 ```
-and it gives us an example that catches our interest:
+and gives us an example that catches our interest:

 >Use *image* to composite an image with another image.
 Follow the image keyword with the composite operator, image location, image size, and filename:
 >**-draw 'image SrcOver 100,100 225,225 image.jpg'**